Published on January 7th, 2015 | by Brad0

 TV continued its golden age in 2014, as established favourites like Game of Thrones, Mad Men, South Park and the Walking Dead were joined by the likes of True Detective, Fargo, the DC slate and more besides.
+It’s time to splurge on a 65 inch TV along with tv stand with mount 65 inch.
 We also said goodbye to the likes of The Newsroom, Boardwalk Empire and Legend of Korra.
 Here’s what the Need to Consume team consider the top TV shows of 2014; we hope you liked them too!

 Game Of Thrones and W1A

 I’d say the best thing I’ve watched on TV this year is the ‘Mountain and the Viper‘ episode of Game of Thrones.
 This show never ceases to shock and amaze me, and this episode in particular made me feel sick to my stomach, like I was about to give a public speech in my underwear.
 I just sat there in silence for a few seconds as the episode finished, just taking in what I’d just seen, and hear…those screams; but I loved every second of it and can’t wait for more.

 But I’d say my favourite show of the year was W1A, which is a name many people may not recognise but it was BBC’s follow on show to ‘Twenty Twelve’ which finished in 2012, and made a mockery of the Olympic Games organisation.
 Whereas W1A makes fun of the BBC as a whole and does it with such finesse and ‘tongue in cheek’ humour that just works for me.
 I understand it has a lot of ‘in’ jokes that not everyone will get, but it is definitely one to watch, if you like Twenty Twelve, Him and Her, The Office or Extras, this is for you; I hope they allow a second series.” – Chris Chapman